Justin-Acosta/campaign-crafter/players/cal-callinectes-sapidus.md

 ### 5. Crab flavor, mmm
 - With your crab pendant, you can cast Barkskin once a day.
 The pendant is recharged every evening twilight.
 The magical armor always manifests as pieces of crab-like chitinous exoskeleton.

+Has been in Westbridge for about 1-2 weeks investigating

+Interested in magical maladies (like vampirism and lycanthropy)

+Speaks common elvish goblin and undercommon